Repayment of Federal Funds Procedure for Students who Withdraw or Cease Attending

 Using calendar days, the percentage of the term completed determines the amount of repayment.
 For example, if a student withdraws after completing 40% of the semester, 60% of the federal aid is “unearned” and must therefore be returned.
 Students who withdraw after completing 60% of the semester are not required to return aid.
 However, these students will still be held to the academic standards of their program, per the Satisfactory Academic Progress Policy.

-Touro College and University System must return Title IV funds to the programs from which the student received aid during the payment period or period of enrollment as applicable, in the following order, up to the net amount disbursed from each source:
+Touro University must return Title IV funds to the programs from which the student received aid during the payment period or period of enrollment as applicable, in the following order, up to the net amount disbursed from each source:

 - Unsubsidized Direct Loans